Do you need a special camera for astrophotography?

 Camera Noise

 One important factor is noise.
-Every camera produces noise and this can hide the finer details in your astrophotos.
+Every camera produces noise and this can hide the finer details in your astrophotos4.
 I think this is true for all kinds of astrophotography but especially for deep sky objects such as nebulae where faint details are often hidden in the dust and gases around the target we wish to image.
 Some level of noise can be removed by creating calibration frames and subtracting them from our photos when we stack them.
 These frames include flats, darks and bias frames.
 However, there are random forms of noise, the most important of which became obvious to me whilst imaging with my Canon DSLR this summer.
 Thermal noise.

 Thermal noise can be a big problem if you live somewhere with high temperatures, especially in the summer.
 Whilst imaging several targets this summer, such as the Wizard Nebula or the Omega Nebula, I noticed that the outside temperature was often 27C and the sensor of my camera was reaching 34C!
 The result was that my images were extremely noisy and this noise was creating blotches of random colour that made my images very difficult to process.